idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/ates.md

 !media porous_flow/ATES_geometry.png caption=Geometry on a radial slice of the ATES model.  id=ates_geometry_fig

-In this example, the mesh is created by using a combination of MOOSE MeshGenerators, however, for accurate prediction of $R$, readers are encouraged to use a more sophisticated approach, such as the one outlined in [!citet](sheldon2021).
+In this example, the mesh is created by using a combination of MOOSE MeshGenerators, however, for accurate prediction of $R$, readers are encouraged to use a more sophisticated approach involving greater refinement of the mesh close to the well screen, such as the one outlined in [!citet](sheldon2021).

 !listing modules/porous_flow/examples/ates/ates.i block=Mesh